-Alert your doctor if you have liver disease as this medicine may not be suitable for you.
+Alert your doctor if you have liver disease as Tipranavir may not be suitable for you.

-If you are taking Tipranavir together with ritonavir, do not take them with medicines for TB, sleep disorder, heart disease, high cholesterol levels, migraine, stomach problem, allergy and mood disorder.
-Please see section “Can I take this with other medicines?” below for more information.
+Do not take Tipranavir with medicines for TB, sleep disorder, heart disease, high cholesterol levels, migraine, stomach problem, allergy and mood disorder.
+Please see the section “Can I take this with other medicines?” below for more information.